weigelworld/pan-nlrome/results/metadata/README.md

 ## File 'architecture_based_metadata.tsv'
 summarizes domain-architecture based stats and dataset analysis intersections.
 Below is a brief description of each column content

-- Collapsed_Arch: 97 collapsed architectures sorted by reverse size
+- Collapsed_Arch: 97 collapsed architectures reverse sorted by the number of NLRs
 - Size: Number of transcripts in each collapsed architecture
-- Size_ratio: Relative size compared to the total number of NLRs (13,160; excl\. renseq-6909, ALYR and CRUB)
+- Size_ratio: Relative size compared to the total number of NLRs (total: 13160; excludes: renseq-6909, ALYR and CRUB)
-- Arch_Type: Architectures containing any combination of Coil/TIR/RPW8/NB/LRR are canonical\.
+- Arch_Type: Architectures containing any combination of Coil/TIR/RPW8/NB/LRR are canonical.
 Architectures containing any other domain are noncanonical
 - ArchType_ratio: Relative size compared to the number of transcript in the correspondent Arch_Type (canonical: 12,496; noncanonical: 664; excl. renseq-6909, ALYR and CRUB)
 - Transcript: List of transcript identifiers
 - Subclass: Higher-order domain categories in which each domain architecture is included